-The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries) made up to 31 December each year.
+The consolidated financial statements incorporate the financial statements of the Company and entities controlled by the Company (its subsidiaries) made up to June 30.
 Control is achieved when the Company:

 - has the power over the investee; - is exposed, or has rights, to variable returns from its involvement with the investee; and - has the ability to use its power to affects its returns.